dbsgudtjr3/Covid-19-detection-using-Pytorch/README.md

 # Covid-19-detection-using-Pytorch

-Early detection of COVID-19 using CXR images.
+Deep Learning approach for the early detection of COVID-19 using CXR images.